128technology/docs/docs/plugin_kni_namespace_scripts.md

 ```

 ### Target Definition
-This configuration allows for another interface to be configured to be part of the namespace.
-This is usually an interface in linux which is used for forwarding the traffic through to an endpoint.
+This configuration allows for another interface to be configured as part of the namespace.
+This is usually an interface in Linux which is used for forwarding the traffic through to an endpoint.
 Only a `single` target interface can be configured and it's optional.
-The following snippet should be pretty self explanatory.
+The following snippet shows an example of setting parameters for the `target-interface`.

 ```yaml
 target-interface: